 For the applicant

-3. If you are going to verify your language skills with a language test, make sure that you book your test time well in advance.
-It is the applicant’s responsibility to make his/her own language test arrangements.
+- If you are going to verify your language skills with a language test, make sure that you book your test time well in advance.
+It is the applicant’s responsibility to make their own language test arrangements.

 Specific admission requirements in FINDOS

-• Suitable Academic Degree (Licentiate of Dentistry or equivalent, MSc level) e.g. in biology, biochemistry or biomaterials.
+- Suitable Academic Degree (Licentiate of Dentistry or equivalent, MSc level e.g. in biology, biochemistry or biomaterials).
 Dental and medical students at the university of Turku may receive the right to study for a doctoral degree already before obtaining the Licentiate degree.
+Link to he eligibility criteria.

 An application should